 Passenger Name Record contains all the information about travel reservations.
 PNR may differ from carrier to carrier, depending on the booking process and business approach.
 It can include a wide range of information, such as:

-Why are API data and PNR data collected from airlines?
+Why are API data and PNR data collected by airlines?

-The collection of API data is required by border security for immigration purposes and improved border management.
-Meanwhile, the PNR data can be used for risk assessment in countering terrorism and serious crime as it allows data analysts and intelligence officers to spot potentially suspicious trends, relationships, or travel patterns.
+The collection of API data is required by border security for immigration purposes, passenger processing, and improved border management.
+Meanwhile, the PNR data can be used for risk assessment in countering terrorism and serious crime.
+It allows data analysts and intelligence officers to spot potentially suspicious trends, relationships, or travel patterns.

-Overall, passenger data can be a powerful tool for Immigration, Customs, Law Enforcement, and Security units around the world, and a growing number of countries are implementing their own data reporting programs that carriers need to comply with, on pain of financial penalties and other sanctions.
+Overall, passenger data can be a powerful tool for Immigration, Customs, Law Enforcement, and Security units around the world.
+A growing number of countries are implementing their own data reporting programs that carriers need to comply with, on pain of financial penalties and other sanctions.

 Bureaucratic challenge